nxp-mcuxpresso/mcuxsdk-doc/boards/RT/evkmimxrt1180/gettingStarted/topics/bootable_image_generation.md

 |RAW image|Demo image without boot header|
 |POR image|Demo image with boot header|

-Most examples that we provided in SDK package create RAW images from project settings.
-Only some OOBE examples can create POR image.
-POR image can provide good out-of-box experience, but the cost is losing some flexibility.
-While RAW images, with the usage of `Secure Provisioning Tool`, have the most widely usage like image signning, multiple image combination, and so on.
-For demos that by default generate a POR boot image, see [RAW/POR image switch](RAW_POR_image_switch.md).
+Most CM33 examples provided in the SDK package generate POR images based on project settings.
+Only a few examples create RAW images by default.
+POR images offer a good out-of-the-box experience but reduce flexibility.
+In contrast, RAW images, when used with the Secure Provisioning Tool, support broader functionality such as image signing, combining multiple images, and more.
+For demos that generate a POR boot image by default, see [RAW/POR image switch](RAW_POR_image_switch.md).

 ```{include} ../topics/use_SPT_tool_to_boot_cm33_image.md